isc-projects/kea/doc/guide/dhcp4-srv.rst

 ------------

 This section explains how to configure the DHCPv4 server using a configuration file.
-Before DHCPv4 is started, its configuration file has to be created.
+Before DHCPv4 is started, its configuration file must be created.
 The basic configuration is as follows:

 ::

    {
-   # DHCPv4 configuration starts in this line
+   # DHCPv4 configuration starts on the next line
    "Dhcp4": {

    # First we set up global values